lgrqvst/lgrqvst.com-hugo/content/page/now/index.md

 - Trying to build a habit of daily sketching
 - RPGs

-Currently reading: _Ninefox Gambit_ by Yoon Ha Lee
+Currently reading: _Raven Stratagem_ by Yoon Ha Lee